Yamil-Serrano/Rayku-Engine/README.md

 # Rayku Engine

-**Rayku Engine** is a basic 2D platform game engine built in C++ using [raylib](https://www.raylib.com/) as the underlying framework.
+**Rayku Engine** is a basic 2D platform mini game engine built in C++ using [raylib](https://www.raylib.com/) as the underlying framework.
 It provides a simple and modular codebase designed for creating 2D platformer games, focusing on core engine functionality such as input handling, rendering, physics, and entity management.
 The name **Rayku** combines "Ray" from [raylib](https://www.raylib.com/) with "ku", inspired by the Korean word **구축** (*guchuk*), which means "to build" or "to construct".
 Rayku Engine represents a lightweight and modular engine built with raylib, designed for developers to build and create their own 2D games.
 The engine is intended as a foundation for further projects, emphasizing code-first development without a graphical user interface or editor.

 ## Planned Features – Rayku Engine (Full Version)